Discharge from Poondi reservoir stepped up

 Given the continued high inflow, the decision was made to increase the discharge to 4,000 cusecs from 8 am on Monday.

 Following the release of surplus water from Poondi lake on Monday, there was flooding in Kosasthalaiyar.
 As a result, more than 30 houses across five streets in the low-lying areas of Sadyankuppam were affected.
-Consequently, over 40 people were temporarily housed in nearby relief camps.
+Consequently, over 40 people were temporarily housed in nearby relief camps, and they were sent back home when the flood water receded.

 Corporation officials, Manali Zone Committee chairman and councillor provided them with food and relief assistance.
 Additionally, a medical camp was held in the area.